Faculty & Staff Positions

 Founded in 1993 and located in Baltimore’s Federal Hill neighborhood, Saint Ignatius Loyola Academy is an extended day and eleven-month school year program for 115 fifth through eighth grade students representing 23 zip codes across Baltimore.
 Saint Ignatius Loyola Academy graduates attend exemplary public and private high schools, both day and boarding, in Baltimore and throughout the Mid-Atlantic and New England regions.
 Our Graduate Support Program provides counseling and advising support to over 180 graduates who are attending outstanding regional and national high schools and colleges.
 The Academy is an independent Catholic Jesuit school accredited by the Association of Independent Maryland and DC Schools (AIMS) and sponsored by the Maryland Province of Jesuits.
 Grounded in that educational tradition, the Academy’s faculty and staff educate deserving young men to be intellectually competent, open to growth, loving, religious, and committed to doing justice.
 Learn more about our excellent educational program and the exceptional results we achieve at www.saintignatius.org.

-This position begins in September or early October 2017.
-Compensation is competitive.
 The Academy offers a comprehensive benefits package including paid leave, vacation time, health benefits, life insurance, a technology device allowance, funding for continuing education, and an employer matching 401K retirement plan.
-Interested candidates should email a cover letter explaining why their experiences have prepared them for this position, a resume, and a list of three professional references with contact email addresses and phone numbers to firstname.lastname@example.org
+Interested candidates for employment should email a cover letter explaining why their experiences have prepared them for a position at Saint Ignatius Loyola Academy, a resume, and a list of three professional references with contact email addresses and phone numbers to email@example.com

 Saint Ignatius Loyola Academy is an equal opportunity employer.
 The Academy actively seeks diversity in all categories of employment and at all employment levels.
 Individuals are treated without discrimination based on race, color, creed, sex, sexual orientation, age, religion, national origin, marital status, disability or any other impermissible factor in accordance with federal, state or local law.